-For additional safety instructions, See page 115, Appliances.
+For additional safety instructions, See page 131-139, Appliances.

-Traveling With Propane
+Traveling with Propane

-BEFORE towing your RV, ALWAYS check that the propane containers are properly fastened in place.
-Turn OFF the gas at the LP bottle.
-This disables all gas appliances and pilot lights.
+BEFORE towing your RV, ALWAYS:

+- 1. CHECK that the propane containers are properly fastened in place, and - 2.
+Turn OFF the gas at the LP bottles.
+(This disables all gas appliances and pilot lights.)

 DO NOT operate the propane system when the RV is in motion.
-Some states prohibit propane appliances to be operated during travel (especially in underground tunnels).
+Some states prohibit the use of propane appliances during travel (especially in underground tunnels).
 Make sure to know the laws for the areas where you travel.

-Using The Propane System
+Using the Propane System